Surface Treatment for Vascular Stents

 The beneficial effects of the surface nanotopography introduced by the nanotubes have been demonstrated on a number of cell types.
 Surface nanotopographical features promote surface endothelialization and osteoblast attachment and differentiation.
 These effects would promote healing in both orthopedic and vascular applications.
 Furthermore, the nanotopography has been shown to prevent smooth muscle cell proliferation and increase their differentiation, and to reduce both platelet adhesion and macrophage activation.
 These effects reduce the potential for blood clotting, inflammation, and foreign body reaction to the surface.

-As an example vascular application, heparin and other glycosaminoglycans bind VEGF and its to primary receptors, VEGFR1and VEGFR2.
-This VEGF and VEGFR binding helps promote endothelialization, by stimulating endothelial cell proliferation, without inducing smooth muscle cell proliferation.
+Heparin and other glycosaminoglycans bind VEGF and its two primary receptors, VEGF-R1 and VEGF-R2.
+This VEGF and VEGF-R binding helps promote endothelialization, by stimulating endothelial cell proliferation, without inducing smooth muscle cell proliferation.
 Heparin also potentiates the activity of antithrombin III and inhibits blood coagulation.
-Nitrous oxide (NO) released from the surfaces improving resistance to thrombosis by preventing platelet activation and adhesion, promoting vasorelaxation, and inhibiting neointimal hyperplasia.
+Nitrous oxide (NO) released from the surfaces improve resistance to thrombosis by preventing platelet activation and adhesion, promoting vasorelaxation, and inhibiting neointimal hyperplasia.

-Nanotexturing provides unique geometries, including nanofibers, porous foam, nanotubes, nanopillars or nanowires, which each can be tuned using polysaccharide chemistries, nitrous oxide-releasing polymers, and growth factors.
-These include:
+Geometries include nanofibers, porous foam, nanotubes, nanopillars or nanowires, which each can be tuned using polysaccharide chemistries, nitrous oxide-releasing polymers, and growth factors.

 - Nanotopography promotes endothelial cell attachment and inhibits thrombus formation